UniAcco

 This is one of the most popular Bournemouth tourist attractions.
 The Bournemouth Pier is a place you can visit to take a break and break life’s monotony.
 The British seaside is lined with arcades and entertainment centres.
 The Pier is one of the must-visit places in Bournemouth and is famous for offering adrenaline-pumping activities like rock climbing and rafting.
 You’ll find all the staples of a classic seaside pier, including an amusement arcade, a variety theatre, a cafe and gift shops.

-Compton Acres
+3. Compton Acres

-Compton comprises a series of classical themed gardens, displaying ornamental plants from all over the world.
+Compton comprises a series of classical-themed gardens, displaying ornamental plants from all over the world.
 The Acres is one of England’s finest privately owned gardens of historic significance.
 The gardens are laid out on a circular route, allowing the visitor to discover each garden in turn.
 Some of the most popular gardens that are included in the Compton Acres are Grand Italian Garden, a Rock and Water Garden, a Heather Garden and an authentic Japanese Garden.

-Hengistbury Head
+4. Hengistbury Head

 The farthest end of Bournemouth is where the Hengistbury Head sits.
 This is a perfect destination for a hike and a scenic view.
-If you are wondering things to do in bournemouth for students, you may enjoy taking a coastal walk through the Hegisbury Head and leave a trail of make-shift picnic spots throughout this beautiful beach in Bournemouth.
+If you are wondering about things to do in Bournemouth for students, you may enjoy taking a coastal walk through the Hegisbury Head and leaving a trail of make-shift picnic spots throughout this beautiful beach in Bournemouth.
 Every year this spot is visited by hundreds of people who take a break from their usual city life and drive down to the coast of Hengistbury Head.
 This is one of the most desirable Bournemouth things to do.

-South Coast Maker’s Market
+5. South Coast Maker’s Market

 The South Coast Makers Market is an independently run market of local traders and artists.
-If you are fond of fresh bread, craft beer, street food and live music then this market is the place for you.
+If you are fond of fresh bread, craft beer, street food and live music, then this market is the place for you.
 This market is organised on the first Saturday of every month at the Loading Dock in Bournemouth.
 Moreover, if you visit this market on a regular basis, then you can also opt for a ‘Keep it Local’ loyalty card to directly support independent artists.

-The Smallest Cinema in Europe!
+6. The Smallest Cinema In Europe

 things to do in Bournemouth